-The Program Director is usually appointed by the Dean in consultation with the VPAA for a four-year term beginning on July 1 and ending on June 30 four years later.
+The Program Director is usually appointed by the Dean in consultation with the Vice President of Academic Administration (VPAA) for a four-year term beginning on July 1 and ending on June 30 four years later.

 Faculty who serve as Program Directors are considered to have administrative load.
 The expected teaching load is reduced accordingly.